haykuro/dashcam/README.md

+### Haykuro Enhancements

+- **Multi-file event browser**
+  - Organizes clips by **recorded timestamp**, grouping the typical Tesla `front/back/left/right` files for a single event under one parent row.
+  - Lets you quickly switch between individual camera angles or select the grouped event entry.

+- **Multi-camera grid view**
+  - Selecting an event with multiple cameras shows a **2×2 synchronized grid** (front/back/left/right where available).
+  - Playback controls (play/pause, scrubber, keyboard arrows) and SEI metadata remain tied to a primary camera so playback stays smooth, while secondary cameras update periodically for context.

+- **Thumbnail timeline**
+  - Displays a strip of **evenly spaced frame thumbnails** under the seek bar.
+  - Clicking a thumbnail jumps directly to that frame, making it easier to spot and navigate to significant events.

+---

 # Dashcam Tools

 This repo contains tools for viewing Tesla Dashcam videos and extracting their associated metadata.
 This includes information such as vehicle speed, steering wheel angle, and self-driving state.
 Supported MP4 files can be found on the flash drive plugged into your Tesla (usually in the glovebox), or by downloading a clip via the Tesla mobile app's Dashcam Viewer.